convox/convox/docs/getting-started/introduction.md

     $ convox apps create

 By default the app will be created using the name of the current directory.
-If you wish to call your app something else you can specify the name with
+If you wish to call your app something else you can specify the name as an argument

-    $ convox apps create --name [name]
+    $ convox apps create [name]

 > CLI commands that are specific to an app either take an `-a appname` option or can infer the app
 > name from the name of the local directory; in this case `nodejs`